Avatr 07: Driver assistance

 Autonomous driving capabilities are provided by Huawei's Qiankun ADS 3.0 system, which utilizes the vehicle's 27-sensor array including a 192-line roof-mounted LiDAR.

 The 07 is equipped with several ADAS systems such as adaptive cruise control, lane-keep assist, automatic emergency braking, 360-degree exterior cameras, and blind-spot monitoring.

+Avatr 07L

+The long wheelbase version of the 07 as the 07L was teased on May 8, 2026.
+On May 9, Avatr unveiled exterior images of the vehicle online the same day.
+Part of its specifications, like its dimensions and powertrain setup was released on May 9, 2026 through China's MIIT filings.